jesseweed/seti-ui/README.md

 -----

 ### More colors
-Seti now has 8 base colors to choose from:
+Seti now has 8 theme colors to choose from:
 ![Screenshot](https://github.com/jesseweed/seti-ui/raw/1.0-beta/screenshot-colors.png)

 -----